-Loudoun Water has been testing for lead and copper in accordance with EPA's Lead and Copper Rule (LCR) since 1992.
-In 2017, the 90th percentile value for lead was 1.1 ppb compared to the EPA action level of 15 ppb.
+Loudoun Water has been testing for lead and copper in accordance with EPA's Lead and Copper Rule

+(LCR) since 1992.
+In 2020, the 90th percentile value for lead was non-detect (ND) or <3 ppb compared to the EPA action level of 15 ppb.
 Currently the Virginia Department of Health requires Loudoun Water to monitor for lead and copper at 50 locations every three years.